aptoma/drpublish-plugin-api/README.markdown

 How does the API work?
 ==========================
 First and foremost, all plugins are now loaded directly in iframes (i.e. the src= of the iframe points directly to the URL as given in the DrPublish config).
-Next, all communication between the plugin and DrPublish is sent using postMessage, a standardized method for cross-domain frame communication.
+Next, all communication between the plugin and DrPublish is sent using [postMessage{https://developer.mozilla.org/en/DOM/window.postMessage}, a standardized method for cross-domain frame communication.

 PostMessage works by one side listening for incoming messages, and determining whether to act upon that message or not depending on its origin host, its origin frame and its contents.
-In DrPublish, these binding are written in js/classes/binds/*.js, and are mapped through js/classes/DPPAPI.js, which also handles delegation of events from DrPublish to plugins.
+In DrPublish, these binding are written in js/classes/binds/\*.js, and are mapped through js/classes/DPPAPI.js, which also handles delegation of events from DrPublish to plugins.
-On the plugin side, the files DP.js, DP_Editor.js and DP_Article.js provide functions for sending all the supported postMessage calls without the caller having to know that that's what's being done.
+On the plugin side, the files DP.js, DP\_Editor.js and DP\_Article.js provide functions for sending all the supported postMessage calls without the caller having to know that that's what's being done.

-Behind the scenes, the DP*.js files wrap the incoming parameters in a JSON object, adds on the name of sending plugin and what method on the remote side it wants to call (RPC anyone?), and send this over postMessage using a thin jQuery PM wrapper.
+Behind the scenes, the DP\*.js files wrap the incoming parameters in a JSON object, adds on the name of sending plugin and what method on the remote side it wants to call (RPC anyone?), and send this over postMessage using a [thin jQuery PM wrapper]{http://postmessage.freebaseapps.com/}.

 On the other side, DPPAPPI.js determines which function should be called, executes it, wraps its response in a JSON object, and returns it to the sending plugin.
 The plugin side (DP.js) then receives this reply, and sends the received data to a callback (if any is specified).

 Authentication